cnguyen-uk/An-Introduction-to-Go/README.md

 fmt.Scan(&response)
 ```

-This stores the user’s input as the variable `response`, which we can do anything with.
+This stores the user's input as the variable `response`, which we can do anything with.
 Note that the `Scan()` function expects addresses as arguments, hence the `&`.

 ## Conditionals